21 Parks and Gardens to Visit in Paris, France

 • Bus 82 – Luxembourg

-• Macaron Hoarder Insider Tips: If you walk directly south and outside of Jardin du Luxembourg, you’ll find Fontaine de l’Observatoire in the Jardin du Marco Polo.
+• NEP Insider Tips: If you walk directly south and outside of Jardin du Luxembourg, you’ll find Fontaine de l’Observatoire in the Jardin du Marco Polo.
 Inside the park, there’s a miniature version of the Statue of Liberty.
 If you’re directly facing the front of Palais du Luxembourg, there is the beautiful Medici Fountain.
 (Good luck finding all three!)

 Jardin du Luxembourg in Paris, France